bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 #### Task 2.
 Analyze some runtimes

 Open up the `Analysis_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions you just implemented.

 ### Stretch Problems

-[was for data structures, need to add something]
+#### Min versus Max

+The heap presented in the code is called a _max heap_, because `delete()` always returns the maximum value in the heap.

+Modify it to be a _min heap_, so that `delete()` always returns the _minimum_ value in the heap.

+Fix your heapsort after you do this.
+What did you have to modify?

+How does the time complexity change?

+In terms of wall clock time, is the min heap version faster or slower?